Story Therapy: Finding the WHYs behind the WHYs

 BEFORE THE QUESTIONING BEGINS, the Writer is instructed to “Only share what you’re comfortable sharing.”

-Ideally, the person(s) asking questions are GENUINELY INTERESTED and/or curious and asking SOLELY for the purpose of supporting the Writer’s Story and Character Development process.
-While this can feel like a psychological exercise for the Writer, it is NEVER meant to be transformed into psychotherapy.
+Ideally, each person asking questions is GENUINELY INTERESTED and/or curious and is asking SOLELY for the purpose of supporting the Writer’s Story and Character Development process.
+While this can feel a lot like a psychological and emotional exercise for the Writer, it is NEVER meant to be transformed into psychotherapy.

 Comments